TheY2T/Aspose.Pdf.Builder/README.md

 <br/>The *pdfBuilder* contains a number of methods that will allow you to create content with Aspose.Pdf.
 <br/>
 <br/> NOTE: It is recommended that you make use of PageSize class that is available in Aspose.Pdf.Generator.PageSize for correct height and width of pdf pages.
-<br/>customMargin is the margin to be set on each page in PDF.
+<br/>customMargin is the margin to be set on each page in the PDF.
 Use Aspose.Pdf.Generator.MarginInfo to set the margins you want.

 2. <b>Setting your own Aspose License</b>
 <br/>```AsposePdfBuilder.Factory.PdfBuilderFactory.SetAsposeLicense(licensePath);```